-Figure 4-3 depicts the FAR Part 77 airspace surfaces for Santa Ynez Valley Airport based on the May 2011 ALP.
+Figure 4-3 depicts the FAR Part 77 airspace surfaces for Lompoc Airport as shown in the 2011 Master Plan and reflected in the ALP.
 Part 77 airspace surfaces reflect areas around airports determined by FAA regulations that should be protected from obstructions and visual impacts that may interfere with the safe operation of aircraft (14 CFR Part 77.)
 More information on Part 77 surfaces can be found in Appendix B.